 Castle Peak, Mountain summit on the border of Gunnison County and Pitkin County, United States

-Castle Peak is a mountain summit located on the border between Gunnison County and Pitkin County in Colorado.
-The peak rises to about 4,348 meters (14,265 feet) and features steep granite slopes with exposed rock and challenging terrain.
+Castle Peak is a mountain summit on the border between Gunnison County and Pitkin County in Colorado.
+It rises to about 14,265 feet (4,348 meters) and sits within the Elk Mountains, featuring rocky ridgelines and steep faces of exposed stone.

 The community of curious travelers